Fudgy Banana Brownies

 The texture is a perfect combination of the two – it feels like you’re biting into a piece of banana bread, but with the taste of a brownie!
 (And that’s a good thing!)

 Oh, and if adding bananas to your brownies isn’t exciting enough, keep reading — because we can make these even more outrageous.
 A few little additions and we can make… drumroll please… banana split brownies!

 If you think adding bananas to brownies is strange, think again.

 Bananas make the brownies extra fudgy, extra thick, and extra delicious!

 Because bananas are pretty mild flavored, you can add just bananas and get just a hint of banana.
-If you love banana flavor, add in a little banana extract (optional!) to punch up the banana.
+If you love the banana flavor, add a little banana extract (optional!) to punch up the banana.

 What does adding banana do to our brownie batter?
 It’s time for my favorite subject… kitchen chemistry!